 To install Android apps on mobile devices, they must be signed first.
 Many developers sign within their development and integration platform, but some are required to sign the applications on designated computers in order to preserve the signing credentials within a trusted environment.
 Appdome’s private signing script allows developers to sign Appdome-built apps easily on a local machine without uploading the signing certificate to Appdome’s cloud service.

 This Knowledge Base article provides step-by-step instructions on how to sign your Android mobile app using Appdome’s Auto-Dev private signing script.

 We hope you find this knowledge base useful and enjoy using Appdome!

-Appdome is a mobile integration platform as a service (iPaaS) that allows users to add a wide variety of features, SDKs, and APIs to iOS and Android apps.
+Appdome is a mobile security platform that allows users to add a wide variety of features, SDKs, and APIs to iOS and Android apps.
 Using a simple ‘click to add’ user interface, Appdome allows anyone to easily integrate features to any mobile app – instantly, no code or coding required.